 Individual students had fantastic success.
 Over a fifth of the cohort achieved at least 3 As in all three of their A2 qualifications.
 Students have secured their places on their chosen courses including Oxbridge, Russell Group of universities, Music Colleges and on Art Foundation courses.

 In addition to the outstanding results at the top end, 93.3% of all qualifications were graded at least C or above with the overall pass mark at A-Level at 100%.

 Our GCSE students also celebrated success in the summer of 2016.
 The High School’s commitment to enable all students to believe, achieve and thrive and the outstanding work ethic of our students delivered another year of outstanding results.
 Over 70% of all GCSEs taken were graded at A or A*.

 Students at the High School continue to make excellent progress from their starting points entering the school.
 This was particularly noticeable in the number of the top grades achieved with over a quarter of all GCSEs being awarded at A*.

 Our outstanding results are just one reason why we have been rated the second best, state-funded secondary school in Gloucestershire.
 See ‘The Real School Guide for Gloucestershire 2016’.

-Full details of the 2016 examination results are available here
+Full details of our examination results are available here